XD2Sketch/react-chat-stream/README.md

   the form.
 Pass it to the onSubmit prop of your form.
 - isLoading: `boolean` - a boolean indicating whether the request is in progress.

+## Examples

+If you want to see a working example, check out the [example](./example) folder for an example on how to use this package.

 ## Important Notes: